• Skip to content

 Jessica Akinboyewa, Law with Business LLB(Hons)

-"I want to become a barrister and this course has given me the awareness of what is required of me in the future, and to understand what area of law I want to practice.
+“I want to become a barrister and this course has given me the awareness of what is required of me in the future and an understanding of what area of law I want to practice.

 Zoe Bowler, Law with Criminology LLB(Hons)